Quantifying the unfairness of the 2018 FIFA World Cup qualification: Methodology and implementation

 Elo ratings depend on the results of previous matches but the same result is worth more when the opponent is stronger.
 Furthermore, playing new games decreases the weight of earlier matches.
 Since there is no official Elo rating for national teams, this approach can be implemented in various ways.
 For instance, while the official \href{https://en.wikipedia.org/wiki/FIFA_World_Rankings}{FIFA World Ranking} adopted the Elo method of calculation after the 2018 FIFA World Cup \citep{FIFA2018a, FIFA2018c}, it does not contain any adjustment for home or away games.
 However, home advantage has been presented to be a crucial factor in international soccer, even though its influence appears to be narrowing \citep{BakerMcHale2018}.
 The World Football Elo Ratings takes into account some soccer-specific parameters such as the margin of victory, home advantage, and the tournament where the match was played.

 In the 2018 FIFA World Cup qualification, three types of matches were played: group matches in a home-away format, single group matches in a randomly chosen country that is assumed to be a neutral field (only in the first and the second rounds in the OFC zone), and home-away knockout matches.
-For group matches, the win expectancy can be directly obtained from the formula of Elo rating according to the system of World Football Elo Ratings (see \href{http://eloratings.net/about}{http://eloratings.net/about}):
+The win expectancy of team $i$ against team $j$ can be directly obtained from the formula of Elo rating according to the system of World Football Elo Ratings (see \href{http://eloratings.net/about}{http://eloratings.net/about}):

-where $d$ equals the difference in the Elo ratings of the two teams, and the home advantage is fixed at $100$.
+where $E_i$ and $E_j$ are the Elo ratings of the two teams, respectively, such that the rating of the home team is increased by $100$.

-On the other hand, in knockout clashes, the teams focus primarily on advancing to the next round rather than winning one match.
-Therefore, we have followed the solution of the ClubElo rating (see \href{http://clubelo.com/System}{http://clubelo.com/System}), namely, such two-legged matches are considered as one long match with a corresponding increase in the difference between the strengths of the teams:
+In knockout clashes, the teams focus primarily on advancing to the next round rather than winning one match.
+Therefore, we have followed the solution of the ClubElo rating (see \href{http://clubelo.com/System}{http://clubelo.com/System}), namely, these two-legged matches are considered as one long match with a corresponding increase in the difference between the strengths of the teams.
+The probability that team $i$ advances against team $j$ is:

+In the case of group matches, the number of goals scored by each team in each match should also be modelled because drawn matches are common in football, and ties between teams with the same score are decided by goal difference.
+For this purpose, the number of goals is assumed to follow a Poisson distribution, which is a standard solution in the literature, see, e.g.\ \citet{ChaterArrondelGayantLaslier2021} or \citet{DagaevRudyak2019}.
+In particular, team $i$ scores $k$ goals against team $j$ with the probability